Service Alerts!

 • Identification of Transit Center Alternatives – Assess what components are needed in the transit center, identify potential locations, and perform initial screening to identify project alternatives.

 The first step was completed with the beginning of environmental analysis in late 2018.
-Since then, the project team has been performing the environmental analysis and detailed technical review of the alternatives, resulting in a number of refinements to the alternatives.
+After that, the project team performed the environmental analysis and detailed technical review of the alternatives, resulting in a number of refinements to the alternatives.
 The draft Environmental Impact Report (EIR) was released in early August 2021 and comments due in November 2021.
-Since that time, the District has been reviewing the comments received, updating the document, and coordinating with the CIty of San Rafael.
-The District expects to take action on the FInal EIR in December 2022.
-The final step in the current project scope is preliminary engineering (up to 30% of full design) for the selected alternative, which is planned to be completed in 2022.
+Following that, District reviewed the comments received, updated the document, and issued a FInal EIR in in October 2022.
+The FInal EIR was adopted by the District Board in December 2022.
+The final step in the current project scope is preliminary engineering (up to 30% of full design) for the selected alternative, which is planned to be completed in early 2024.
 Subsequent efforts will be addressed by a separate project phase and will include final design (100% design) and construction.
-A timeline for final project completion has not yet been identified.
+The project is tentatively slated for completion in 2027.

 back to top